ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

         - youcompleteme
         - coc-rust-analyzer
     - Similar to vim
-        - Neovim, which adds a lot of improvement on the language server backend.
+        - Neovim, which adds a lot of improvement on the language server backend .
         - kakoune editor, an alternative editor to vim with different order of the modal editing actions

 #### Insanity